timzhengxy/dotfiles/README.md

+# dotfiles

-# dotfiles managed by stow
+dotfiles managed by stow